 The plastic buckets that are commonly seen around the region are not legal here thanks to legislation: Every motorcyclist and pillion in Singapore is required to wear a helmet that complies with Singapore Standard Specification S.S.
 9:1992, and bears a PSB Certification Mark or PSB Batch Inspected label.

-Motorcyclists and pillion riders who do not wear proper protective helmets will get up to three months' jail and a maximum fine of $1,000.
+Motorcyclists and pillion riders who do not wear proper protective helmets will get up to three months' jail or a maximum fine of $1,000, or both.

 Still, even with a helmet that complies with the rules it is possible to go wrong.